pjuren/radX/README.md

 ### Step 1 -- configuring ###

   First configure the installation.
-To do this, where '>' is your prompt and the CWD is the root of the distribution, type:
+To do this, change into the root
+	directory of the distribution and type:

   > ./configure

 ### Step 2 -- building ###

-  To build the binaries, type the following, where '>' is your prompt and the CWD is the root of the distribution
+  To build the binaries, again in the root directory of the distributon,
+	type:

   > make all

 ### Step 3 -- installing ###

-  To install the binaries, type the following, where '>' is your prompt and the CWD is the root of the distribution
+  To install the binaries, again in the root directory of the distribution
+  type:

   > make install

   This will place the binaries in the bin directory under the package root.